pocketbase/js-sdk/README.md

     // main methods
-    clear()            // "logout" the authenticated User or Admin save(token, model) // update the store with the new auth data onChange(callback) // register a callback that will be called on store change
+    clear()            // "logout" the authenticated User or Admin save(token, model) // update the store with the new auth data onChange(callback, fireImmediately = false) // register a callback that will be called on store change

     // cookie parse and serialize helpers
     loadFromCookie(cookieHeader, key = 'pb_auth')